RxLaboratory/Duik/src-docs/duik/docs/create-structures.md

 Creates a standard, custom *Structure*.

 You can set the number of elements in the Structure, and choose a name for it.

+!!! hint
+    Hold the [Alt] button on your keyboard to assign a new random color to the _Structure_.